scy-phy/minicps/docs/swat-tutorial.rst

 :ref:`dumb-plc1` but this time PLC1 will react according to the initial conditions and the system thresholds.

-If you've analyzed the services running on the mininet instance you've noticed a web server listening on ``192.160.1.100:80``.
+If you have analyzed the services running on the mininet instance you will have noticed a web server listening on ``192.160.1.100:80``.
 Try to browse that IP within mininet during the simulation.

 You can stop the simulation typing: